The Government Drug Strategy 2010

 - New attempts will be made to stop the trade in cutting agents, which are used to ‘bulk out’ drugs and increase profits.

 This section of the strategy details how drug treatment is to work in the new ‘locally-led’ system.
-The new Public Health England will absorb the functions of the National Treatment Agency for Substance Misuse, while local Directors of Public Health will take the commissioning and oversight of drug and alcohol treatment ‘as a core part of their work’.
+Public Health England is responsible for the commissioning and oversight of drug and alcohol treatment.

 Published in 2015, The third annual review of the 2010 drug strategy, ‘A Balanced Approach’, updates progress on the 3 strands of the strategy since December 2013.
 This review highlights the actions taken and the priorities for the year ahead on reducing demand, restricting supply and building recovery.
 Case studies are also provided.

 The Scottish Government’s national drug strategy, The Road to Recovery, was published in 2008 and continues to receive cross-party support from the Scottish Parliament.

 Central to the strategy is the concept of recovery.
 Recovery is a process through which a person is enabled to move-on from their problem drug use towards a drug-free life and become an active and contributing member of society.

 ‘Working Together to Reduce Harm’ is Wales’s 10 year plan to tackle the problems caused by drugs and alcohol in Wales.
 Published in 2008, it sets out a national programme for tackling and reducing the harms associated with substance misuse.

 - tackling availability and protecting individuals and communities.